 Can I register for Goods and Services?

-Generally, no. There are no whole-of-government prequalification schemes for the provision of goods or services (unlike for building and construction/roads and bridges).
+There are no whole-of-government prequalification schemes for the provision of goods or services (unlike for building and construction/roads and bridges).

-There are a small number of whole-of-government / common-use contracts that are advertised when they are open for new member and some agencies run their own multi-use lists as well as their own panel contracts.
+There are a small number of whole-of-government / common-use contracts that are advertised when they are open for new participants and some agencies run their own multi-use lists as well as their own panel contracts.

 Whole-of-government / common-use contracts are detailed at